Stop Wage Garnishment

 Prior to getting your wages garnished, you should have received several things in the mail.
 First and foremost, a creditor would have filed a lawsuit against you.
 Again, a filed judgment is not required for owed child support, student loans, or taxes.
 Having a judgment filed against you does not automatically mean they will garnish your wages and you often have some time before you have to take action.
 Other things that could happen include a bank levy or judgment lien filed on your property.

 Your wages will not be garnished without warning.
 You and your employer will both get notice before they are deducted.
 The paperwork you will receive in the mail will include the phrase “Order of Wage Garnishment.”
 If you receive this paper and have not made steps toward filing bankruptcy, it is now time to take action.
-You could be able to file before it starts and avoid it all together.
+You should be able to file before it starts and avoid it all together.

 How Much Money Can Be Garnished From Your Paycheck?